How long will artificial grass last?

 3. Deep treatment: For heavily compacted areas, use an electric brush attachment for efficient, deep combing to fully restore its three-dimensional shape.

-artificial turf installation
+artificial turf lifespan

-VI.
+VIII.
 Suitable for long-term use scenarios

 Due to its long-term durability and beauty, artificial turf has become an ideal choice for home courtyards, school playgrounds, commercial landscapes, football fields, golf greens and other places.
 Compared with natural lawns, it does not require frequent watering, mowing and fertilization, which greatly saves maintenance costs.
 It is also more environmentally friendly and water-saving.

-VII.
+IX.
 Prevent weed growth and damage

 • The proliferation and damage caused by weeds directly impact the aesthetic appeal of artificial turf and shorten its lifespan, making effective weed control crucial.
 Even if weeds do grow on artificial turf, they are relatively easy to remove.
 The key lies in daily prevention and prompt treatment.